myclass24

 Which groups of French society benefited from the revolution?
 Which groups were forced to relinquish power?
 Which sections of society would have been disappointed with the outcome of the revolution?

 French society was divided into 3 estates.
 The third estate benefitted the most.
 The third estate consisted of Peasants, artisans, Small peasants, landless labour, servants, big businessmen, merchants, court officials, lawyers etc. The groups that were forced to relinquish power were the people belonging to the 1st and 2nd estate.
 These people had enjoyed certain privileges by birth.
 With the revolution, the people in 1st and 2nd estate lost their privileges.
-Because inequality was one of the root causes of the revolution, the revolution tried to bring equality to society.
+Because inequality was one of the

 Social StudiesClass 9CBSE